balantaim/Spring-JPA-Rest-and-Swagger-Example/README.md

 ## Project setup:

-1. Install MySQL Server/Start MySQL via Docker or any other way you prefer;
+1. Install MySQL Server/Start MySQL via Docker or any other way you prefer
 2. Install Java 21+ LTS
-3. Create new user in the DB with all privileges by running this script in the MySQL Workbench:
+3. Create a new user in the DB with all privileges by running this script in the MySQL Workbench (Optional, but it is recommended for this purpose):

 > [!NOTE]
 > Keep in mind that `mysqluser` variable can be changed for username and password values.